khill42/OSC_IntroHPC/_episodes/11-cluster.md

 ## Logging onto the cluster

 You should be logged into OnDemand, we will open a terminal window from the Dashboard.
-Use the Clusters pulldown menu and choose "Owens Shell Access".
+Use the Clusters pulldown menu and choose "Pitzer Shell Access".

 ## Where are we?